Vue.js Composition API in UniApp: Ref, Reactive, Computed, and Watch – A Hilarious Deep Dive! 🚀

 - Conversion to

-. - Usage: Ideal for passing reactive data to child components as props.
+ref: Each property in the returned object is aref. - Usage: Ideal for passing reactive data to child components as props.

-Why use toRefs
+Why use toRefs?

 Imagine you have a complex reactive object with many properties, and you only need to pass a few of those properties to a child component.
-Using toRefs
+Using toRefs allows you to selectively expose those properties without sacrificing reactivity.

 VII.
 Putting it All Together: A Grand Finale! 🎶